Cost of Living in Al Hofuf: Rent, Utilities & Lifestyle Costs

 As a rough planning guide, a single person may need SAR 4,000 to 7,000+ per month, a couple may need SAR 7,000 to 12,000+, and a family may need SAR 12,000 to 20,000+, depending on housing, schooling, transport, and lifestyle.

-When people compare cost of living vs Al Hofuf, they are usually comparing the city to places like Riyadh, Jeddah, Khobar, or Dhahran.
+When people compare the cost of living in Al Hofuf, they are usually comparing the city to places like Riyadh, Jeddah, Khobar, or Dhahran.
 Al Hofuf can be more affordable, but renters still need to check whether the available homes match their daily needs.

 There is no single answer to how much salary to live in Al Hofuf because the number depends on rent, family size, transport, schooling, employer benefits, and lifestyle.